 Commonly sourced from oily fish, fish oil, or green lipped mussels

 Omega 3 fatty acids are a natural anti-inflammatory.
 They work by shifting the body away from a pro-inflammatory pathway towards an anti-inflammatory pathway.
 It doesn’t stop the pro-inflammatory pathway entirely but it competes with it, reducing the amount of inflammation.
 Inflammation is bad as it causes pain.
-In chronic cases, it can also create an environment where a joint degenerates more quickly.
+In chronic cases, it may create an environment where a joint degenerates more quickly.

 Omega 3 fatty acids don’t have those negative effects.
 A diet rich in omega 3 fatty acids has been shown to reduce the need for NSAID’s in dogs by ~25%.